Proudly Serving Western Oregon Including - Salem, Portland, Eugene, Vancouver,

 Our goal is to make your Portland home's more comfortable, more health friendly, and less expensive to heat and cool.
-In our evaluation we inspect your home providing report on the condition of major systems like the furnace, ductwork, a/c, and insulation.
+In our energy audit evaluation, we inspect your home and provide reports on the condition of major systems like the furnace, ductwork, a/c, and insulation.
 We then check air leakage areas throughout the house to identify weak points where you are losing energy.
 We then provide recommendations with realistic expectations for energy improvements and offer a free estimate for proposed work.